presseverykey/everykey-sdk/examples/README.md

 # Examples ...

-This directory contains a number of samples to help you get started programming the Anykey (and with embedded programming in general).
+This directory contains a number of samples to help you get started programming the Everykey (and with embedded programming in general).

 Each of the example directories contain a file called `main.c`, and a bunch of other stuff, ignore the other stuff and concentrate on the